carlpat86/17-SDGs-UN-Sustainable-Development-Goals/README.md

   1. SDGs 1 to 6 reflect this social agenda and the human centered approach to development required to underpin and accelerate sustainable economic growth.
   2. SDGs 7 to 15 highlight critical issues relating to such a transformation.
   3. SDGs 16 and 17 speak to the means by which social contracts are strengthened within and among States.

+  ### Action Plan
+  We encourage non-governmental actors to make an increasingly active contribution to sustainable development.

+  ### Acknowledgements
+  Many thanks to the [OpenCV](https://github.com/opencv/opencv), [TensorFlow](https://github.com/tensorflow/tensorflow), [Keras](https://github.com/keras-team/keras) and [Torch](https://github.com/torch/torch7) groups and contributors.

+  I would also like to thank the greater open source community, in which the assortment of concrete examples and code were of great help.

+  Finally, but not least, infinite thanks to my family, friends and professors for providing financial, technical, social support and expertise for my ongoing learning journey during these hard times.
+Your help has been beyond description.

+  *This list is not final, as the project is ongoing.

+  If you have any questions send me a message and I will try my best to reply!!!
+Thanks for reading!